rafaelromao/keyboards/docs/navigation.md

 - This macro is also OS aware and works the same way on Windows, Linux and MacOS.
 - There is a dedicated key for this macro, in the right side of the Navigation and Mouse layers, but a combo with the middle and ring fingers in the top row on the right side will trigger this macro.

+### Window Swapper
+- Window Swapper is a macro that performs Alt-Tab on Windows/Linux and Cmd+Tab on MacOS, holding the modifier between keypresses.

 ##
 [Home](../readme.md) |
 [Base](base.md) |